On the ice in Chamonix for Millet's 100th birthday

 Millet and the tribute to Stéphane Brosse

-A major figure in ski-mountaineering in the 2000s, Stéphane Brosse died in 2012 after a cornice broke on the Aiguille d'Argentière while he was attempting to cross the Mont Blanc Massif in two days.
-His partner Millet recently paid tribute to him on the occasion of the brand's 100th anniversary in this film to be discovered below.
-Stéphane Brosse will have marked a whole generation of skiers thanks to his performances in races, his pure ethics of the mountain and his human values.
+A major figure in ski-mountaineering in the 2000s, Stéphane Brosse died in 2012 when a cornice broke on the Aiguille d'Argentière while he was attempting a two-day traverse of the Mont Blanc Massif.
+His partner Millet recently paid tribute to him on the occasion of the brand's 100th anniversary in this film, which can be seen below.
+Stéphane Brosse left his mark on a whole generation of skiers, thanks to his race performances, his pure mountain ethic and his human values.

 Millet: 100 years of existence